-I loaded 3 kids and 3 dogs into the truck and headed 8 hours towards home.
-My youngest, a Dutch Shepherd is 8 months old and I watched her jump from the back seat to the front seat with eyes dilated and open wide.
-With intensity, she began to stare at the cars approaching and with passion she turned around and ogled them as they disappeared in the distance.
+Herding dog training is exciting, not daunting.
+Let me tell you a story; recently I loaded 3 kids and 3 dogs into the family truck and headed 8 hours towards home.
+My youngest fur baby, a Dutch Shepherd, then 8 months old – still just a puppy – I watched her as she jumped from the back seat to the front seat, her eyes both wide-open and dilated.
+She began to intensely stare at the cars approaching and with passion, she turned around and ogled them as they disappeared in the distance.

-I have been a professional dog trainer for almost 20 years, and I knew what was going on in her pea brain.
-Her herding instincts were becoming over stimulated by watching the cars pass.
+I have been a professional dog trainer for almost 20 years, and I knew what was going on in her doggy brain.
+She was impulsively needing to herd them, and it was too much for her.
+Her herding instincts were becoming overstimulated by watching the cars pass.
 And for a great video series that shows you how to deal with impulsive behavior click here.

 It is not like I had never watched pet related television programs until Thanksgiving, but at 7 months my pup is starting toward more adult type behavior that will undoubtedly increase for several months until she is about a year and a half to two years old.